H0bbyist/blackjack/README.md

 * HTML
 * Cascading Style Sheets
 * Javascript
+* Lots of Coffee

+## Versions

+there are two versions of the javascript file
+- javascript1.0.js
+- javascript2.0.js

+1.0 is standard javascript dom manipulation
+2.0 is javascript implemented with objects

+They have essentially the same functionality with different motors under the hood.

+## Future Features

+- Betting system
+- Card flip animations
+- jQuery implementation

 ## Contributing

 Feel free to fork the game and make some contributions

-## Versions

-there are two versions of the javascript available:

 ## Authors